dribnet/purvs/README.md

 On the Alphabet page, It came out really great and readable of my flowers characters.
 I added an extra 3 character on my alphabet page.
 They are +, -, and = character.

+On the interaction page, I have a problem with the transition between A to B character.
+It causes I draw a part seperatly drawpart.
+A character has only stright formed but B character has a combination of stright formed and curved formed.
+But I think it still fine with the tranisiton.

 I used 12 parameters for each alphabet so far.
 ► "positionX1": 0, // set to move the part 1 by X axis
 ► "positionY1": 0, // set to move the part 1 by Y axis